codingepaduli/codingepaduli/content/interesting/Others.md

 [Fisicast](https://www.radioscienza.it/fisicast/) - Radio Scienza\
 [What Is the Geometry of the Universe?](https://www.quantamagazine.org/what-is-the-geometry-of-the-universe-20200316/) - \
+[Faster than Light in Our Model of Physics](https://writings.stephenwolfram.com/2020/10/faster-than-light-in-our-model-of-physics-some-preliminary-thoughts/) - Some Preliminary Thoughts on Space, Time, Geometry of the Universe,  \
 [Machine Learning Tackles Spacetime](https://physics.aps.org/articles/v13/40) - To unify general relativity and quantum mechanics\
 [A star exploded so violently that it completely annihilated itself](https://www.syfy.com/syfywire/across-the-universe-a-star-exploded-so-violently-that-it-completely-annihilated-itself) - \
 [Twenty New Moons Found Orbiting Saturn](https://dtm.carnegiescience.edu/news/twenty-new-moons-found-orbiting-saturn) - \